akoutsianas/local_global_isogenies/README.md

-# local_global_isogenies
-Computations about the local-global isogenies for elliptic curves over quadratic fields
+### Local-global principle for isogenies of elliptic curves over quadratic fields

+Below you can find a description of the computations regarding the paper *`Local-global principle for isogenies of elliptic curves over quadratic fields'* by Stevan Gajovic, Jeroen Hanselman and Angelos Koutsianas

+**Section 2 - Models and maps computations**
+ - models_and_maps_computations.m

+**Section 3 - Morder-Weil group**
+- mordell_weil.m

+**Section 6 - Symmetric Chabauty and Mordell-Weil sieve**
+- summetric_chabauty.m